 And if you’re planning on keeping your business a one-person show, then using the SEP-IRA might be your best bet.
 You’ll pay low account fees and your contribution limit is based on a pretty simple formula—you can put away as much as 25% of your income, up to a cap set each year.

 So, if you’re looking for simplicity, an SEP-IRA is a smart choice.
 Signing up for a SEP-IRA from Vanguard Small Business is an easy process with minimal paperwork required—making this retirement plan a convenient option for busy small business owners.

 Last on the list of Vanguard Small Business plans is the SIMPLE IRA.

-On the employee’s side, Vanguard Small Business allows contributions of up to $12,500 for the 2016 tax year, or $15,500 for employees 50 years of age or older.
-But as an employee, you’re not required to contribute to your IRA in any given year.
+On the employee’s side, Vanguard SIMPLE IRA allows contributions of up to $12,500 for the 2018 tax year, or $15,500 for employees 50 years of age or older.
+Employees aren’t required to contribute to their IRAs in any given year.

 A SIMPLE IRA from Vanguard Small Business comes with a slightly steeper account service fee at $25 per year for each fund, which can be waived if you meet certain criteria.
 As always, you won’t be charged additional fees to establish your Vanguard SIMPLE IRA account.

 You can withdraw contributions to your Vanguard SIMPLE IRA whenever you want.
 That said, if you pull funds before the age of 59 1/2, you’ll be subject to a federal penalty tax of 25% if you withdraw within the first two years of account opening; or 10% if you withdraw after those first two years.
 And as you can probably guess by now, you can’t take out a loan from your Vanguard SIMPLE IRA plan.